plantasia-space-org/docs.plantasia.space/docs/03-orbiters/02-how-to-use.md

 ![Vinyl and Planet Player](/img/orbiters/04-vinyl-sphere.png)

 As a basic concept, playing an Orbiter is playing with a sphere.
 Think of it as adding an extra dimension to a vinyl record, with the option to maintain or interchange sound parameters.
 Each card changes the settings in the X, Y, and Z axes and loop time.
-Each suit combined represents a track, and each deck is an album.
+Each suit combined represents an audio, and each deck is an album.
 You can add as many layers as your browser can handle, creating a rich and complex sound experience.
 With endless possibilities for listening and playing, the Orbiters offer a new level of musical creativity and exploration.

 ---